nicklockwood/RetroRampage/Tutorial/Part15.md

     }) {
 ```

 The doors will now open if a (living) monster touches them.
 We'll also make it a little easier for our zombie friends by increasing the thickness of the door collision rectangle.
-In the computed `Rect.rect` property, replace the line:
+In the computed `Door.rect` property, replace the line:

 ```swift
 return Rect(min: position, max: position + direction)